pestrela/smi_counter/README.md

 # Windows SMI counter

-This program displays the count of SMI interrupts in Windows.\
-It is a wrapper to the windows kernel debugger.\
+This is a wrapper for the Kernel Debugger to count SMI interrupts.\
-It also saves a log file with the average SMI events per hour.

-SMI ("System Management Interrupts") can be issued by the BIOS at any time to stop the whole computer (including the whole OS) todo special operations. https://en.wikipedia.org/wiki/System_Management_Mode
+SMIs are special interrupts issued by the BIOS at any time todo special operations.
+This locks the whole computer including all cores and the whole OS. https://en.wikipedia.org/wiki/System_Management_Mode

 ## Download